 1. Small Face

+Having a small face is not a glamourized trait in western society.
+However, in South Korea it is a reflection of true beauty.
 According to Joyce Kong, the reason for that is because Asian people (in particular Korean) tend to have smaller eyes which give the appearance of a bigger face.
 To counter back that illusion, many South Korean women and men strive to achieve a V-shapes face.
 This is a delicate face with unpronounced jaw lines and a pointy chin.
+To acquire a smaller face many Koreans hide part of their jaw when taking pictures.
+Or even use filters to depict a smaller proportion of the face.
+However, more permanent solutions are available in the shape of makeup, beauty utensils and even plastic surgery.

 Starting with makeup, contour plays a crucial role to portray the illusion of a smaller face.
 Contrary in western societies, where contour is aimed to accentuate cheekbones and jaw line; In Korea it has the exact opposite objective.
 As a result, many Koreans shade the outer line of their faces to acquire a more slender and smaller face.
+In regards to beauty utensils, South Korea holds some of the most interesting items to reduce accentuated jaw lines.
+From chin straps, jaw line sheet masks to massaging roles.
+All promise to slim the face and reduce the appearance of fuller features.

 In regards to plastic surgery, being one the biggest plastic surgery centers in the world, South Korea offers cosmetic procedures to achieve a V-shaped face.
 The procedure is called “v-line” and aims to shave the jaw line to give the appearance of a more slim and minor face.